dstackai/dstack/docs/faq.md

 Indeed, currently the `dstack` CLI works only within directories that are GitHub repositories.
-If you'd like dstack to work within any directories, or if your repository is not on GitHub (e.g. you use BitBucket or GitLab), please file a corresponding [GitHub issue](https://github.com/dstackai/dstack/issues/new/choose).
+If you'd like dstack to work within any directories, or if your repo is not on GitHub (e.g. you use BitBucket or GitLab), please file a corresponding [GitHub issue](https://github.com/dstackai/dstack/issues/new/choose).

 #### I want to contribute to dstack?
 Where do I start?